18F/identity-idp/docs/local-development.md

 ### Translations

   Login.gov translates the IdP into English, French and Spanish.
 To help us handle extra newlines and make sure we wrap lines consistently, we have a script that helps format YAML consistently.
-After importing translations (or making changes to the `*.yml` files with strings, run this for the IdP app:
+After importing translations (or making changes to the `*.yml` files with strings), run this for the IdP app:

   ```
   $ make normalize_yaml